New videos confirm that Pradas knew about the danger of the ravines at midday during the DANA.

 This browser does not support the video element.

-Barcelona / ValenciaNew evidence against Salomé Pradas for her management of the DANA (National Emergency Management Agency).
+Barcelona / ValenciaNew evidence against Salomé Pradas for her management of the DANA (National Watershed).
 At least two videos incorporated into the case being investigated by Catarroja judge Nuria Ruiz Tobarra, and to which ARA has had access, demonstrate that the former Valencian Minister of Justice and the Interior knew from noon on the day of the tragedy that the Poio ravine and the Magro River needed to be controlled.
 She had even expressed concern about possible flooding.
-However, the emergency coordination body, Cecopio, would not be convened until 5:00 PM, and the alert to the public would not be issued until 8:11 PM.
+However, the emergency coordination body, Cecopio, would not convene until 5:00 PM, and the alert to the public would not be issued until 8:11 PM.

-The videos were recorded at the Emergency Coordination Center, and Pradas appears alongside his deputy, Emilio Argüeso, also under investigation by the magistrate.
-One of the recordings shows that they had been there since at least 12:32 p.m., the time shown on the real-time situation monitoring panels.
+The videos, all just a few minutes long and obtained as resource images for television stations—with the commitment to broadcast them without audio—were recorded at the Emergency Coordination Center, and Pradas appears alongside his deputy, Emilio Argüeso, also under investigation by the judge.
+One of the recordings shows that they had been in operation since at least 12:32 p.m., the time shown on the real-time situation monitoring panels.
+One of the recordings was recorded at 1:56 p.m. on October 29th, and a 112 emergency services worker is seen commenting that the danger "isn't the rain itself, but what the ravines carry."
+Pradas responds: "Exactly, that's what worries us most at that moment."

 The new videos come after the judge investigating the management of the DANA made public on Friday a forceful ruling in which she speaks of"overwhelming evidence of negligent conduct" on the part of PradasIn his letter, he considers the former councilor responsible for "gross negligence," not only for the extremely serious fatal outcome, but also for the slowness in adopting measures, including the convening of the Cecopio (Cecopio) and the issuing of an alert to the population.
 He adds that the lack of "control of the ravines" also affects the area.